bids-apps/DPARSF/README.md

 You can also process a subset of subjects.
 (As DPARSF will parallel processing the participants automatically, and DPARSF use DARTEL to generate a GROUP TEMPLATE for spatial normalization, it's not recommended that you process only 1 subject at at time). sudo docker run -i --rm -v /data/MyDataBIDS:/inputs:ro -v /data/DPARSFResults:/outputs dparsfdocker /inputs /outputs participant --participant_label 01 02 04 05 07 09 10

-4. If you want to customize your processing, please put Config_DPARSF.m in your output directory, and setup it according to the instructions at: http://rfmri.org/content/configurations-dparsfarun.
+4. If you want to customize your processing, please setup a .m file (Config_DPARSF.m is an example) according to the instructions at: http://rfmri.org/content/configurations-dparsfarun.
+Then use --config to specify the path.
+E.g., sudo docker run -i --rm -v /data/MyDataBIDS:/inputs:ro -v /data/DPARSFResults:/outputs dparsfdocker /inputs /outputs participant --participant_label 01 02 04 05 07 09 10 --config /inputs/Config_DPARSF.m

 Please report any issues to http://rfmri.org/DPABIDiscussion.